The Fallen Drakes: January 2012 onwards

-The Fallen Drakes started the year off with both Today FM & RTÉ 2FM heralding the band as their 'Pick for 2012'.
+The Fallen Drakes started 2012 off with both Today FM & RTÉ 2FM heralding the band as their 'Pick for 2012'.
 Shortly following this, UTV Radio & FM104 awarded The Fallen Drakes as the first recipient of their 'Select Irish' initiative, placing The Fallen Drakes on heavy rotation on their award-winning playlist and also amongst their national sister stations.

 According to The Fallen Drakes' Facebook & Twitter, the band are presently writing and recording their debut album with Ger McDonnell back in the producers chair alongside new addition; Philip Magee (The Script).